The Mandalorian’s glorious second season has concluded in a predictably epic finale after hugely entertaining fans for the last eight weeks.

 The Mandalorian season 2 plot

-Mando has been scouring the galaxy looking for clues as to where The Child comes from, a journey that has so far seen him cross paths with Cobb Vanth and Bo-Katan Kryze, with Ahsoka Tano not far behind.
+Mando was scouring the galaxy looking for clues as to where The Child comes from, a journey that saw him cross paths with Cobb Vanth, Bo-Katan Kryze, Ahsoka Tano and Boba Fett.

-This being The Mandalorian, there have also been some entertaining detours, including one scary encounter with a nest of giant alien spiders (arachnophobes may wish to skip that episode) and an extra heist or two.
+This being The Mandalorian, there were also some entertaining detours, including one scary encounter with a nest of giant alien spiders (arachnophobes may wish to skip that episode) and an extra heist or two.

-Generally, the series has maintained its format of relatively self-contained episodes, but we are seeing continuing themes and plot threads emerge – just as showrunner Jon Favreau had promised prior to the premiere.
+Generally, the series has maintained its format of relatively self-contained episodes, but we are saw continuing themes and plot threads emerge – just as showrunner Jon Favreau had promised prior to the premiere.

 He told EW: “The new season is about introducing a larger story in the world.
 The stories become less isolated, yet each episode has its own flavour, and hopefully we’re bringing a lot more scope to the show.”

-We’re seemingly building up to a big confrontation with Giancarlo Esposito’s villain Moff Gideon, an ex-Imperial officer who wants to get his hands on The Child for his own nefarious purposes.
+We also built up to a big confrontation with Giancarlo Esposito’s villain Moff Gideon, an ex-Imperial officer who has finally captured The Child for his own nefarious purposes.

-“I’ll be going toe-to-toe with Mando,” said Esposito.
+“I’ll be going toe-to-toe with Mando,” he said.
 “It’s an iconic battle.
 I want to disarm him mentally as well.